tobert/tobert.github.io/src/post/adhd.md

 is how frustrated I was too.
 I wanted to do it.
 I just couldn't find the energy, no matter how hard I tried.

-Different people will have different experiences, but one that I think is common is the hump.
+As it goes in life, every person with ADHD will have different experiences.
+One that I think is common is what I refer to as 'the hump'.
 There might be a clinical term for it, but who cares.
 It's the hump.
-It's related to impulse control, which is certainly something I struggle with, but the hump is something like an inversion of impulse control.
+It's related to impulse control, which is certainly something I struggle with, but the hump is something like anti-impulsiveness but really it's an impulse problem.
 Umm.
 Let me tell you about homework.

 Homework (5)
 ============